Germany’s stock market just hit a new record high despite a faltering economy. What gives? - KESQ

 Ben Ritchie, head of developed market equities at investment company abrdn, offers one explanation for the divergence between the DAX and the German economy.
 The exposure of the index’s constituents to the domestic economy is “modest,” he told CNN.

-He also cited falling energy prices “supporting profitability,” as well as slower overall inflation, as additional reasons for the index’s strong recent run.
+He also cited falling energy prices “supporting profitability,” as well as lower overall inflation, as additional reasons for the index’s strong recent run.

-Wednesday’s gains on the DAX were led by Volkswagen, Europe’s largest carmaker, whose stock rose 5.4%.
+Wednesday’s gains on the DAX were led by Volkswagen, Europe’s largest carmaker, whose stock closed 5.4% higher.

 The day before, the company said an independent audit of a plant it jointly owns with SAIC Motor in China had found no indications of forced labor.
 Volkswagen has faced criticism over the factory in Xinjiang, a region where human rights groups have documented the use of forced labor.
 China denies any abuses.